Close Menu

 3. Swing path: Swing along your body line, not toward the target

-The result: The ball starts slightly right (where the face was pointed), then curves back to the left (because your swing path was left of the face).
+The result: The ball starts slightly left (where the face was pointed), then curves back to the right (because your swing path was left of the face).

 Helpful tip: A fade is typically easier to control than a draw.
 It’s a great go-to shot for tee boxes or tight approach shots where you want more predictability.